SEEG-Oxford/ebola-spread/local-risk.md

 ### Latest data as of 23 March 2015

+#### Note: The Bélier and Moronou regions of Côte d'Ivoire are currently being predicted incorrectly, hence the gray region in that area.
+This is being corrected.

 <a href="images/regional_prediction_radsel_france_large.png"><img src="images/regional_prediction_radsel_france.png" /></a>
 Predicted relative risk of importation of EVD cases from districts with reported cases in the last <b>21</b> days using the radiation with selection model.
 Dark red indicates higher risk of importation.
 Note that this does not represent a prediction of the number of new cases being reported in the future.
 Districts with reported cases are coloured blue to prevent skew.